geobtaa/geobtaa.github.io/docs/conference/map-gallery.md

 1. Application’s URL (must be publicly accessible)
 1. Author(s)

+## Recognition and Hosting

-Hosting platform: Online on the BTAA Geospatial Information Network site
+<strong>Hosting platform</strong>: Online on the BTAA Geospatial Information Network site

-Prizes: All the entries/authors will be honored with a letter of recognition
+<strong>Prizes</strong>: All the entries/authors will be honored with a letter of recognition

-Map Gallery Coordinator:
+<strong>Map Gallery Coordinator</strong>:
 * Jay Bowen, University of Iowa

 [:map:  Visit our conference map gallery.  :octicons-link-external-24:](https://gin.btaa.org/Map-Gallery-Update/){ .md-button }